Stress is eating us up. Especially at work. We have never been as stressed as now. We all desperately need proven ways to relieve stress.

-The main source of stress are our jobs.
+The main source of stress is our jobs.
 Did you know that when you measure your blood pressure (a good indicator of stress level), it is twice as high during your work day compared to at home or while on time off?

 Your mental restlessness could be coming from different work-oriented factors.
 There may be tension between you and a colleague (or your seniors) because you have a feeling that they have been deliberately undermining your efforts.

 Your brain could be panicking because you’re overloaded with important tasks, especially if the deadline is around the corner.
-It could also be that you’re physical strained because you use non-ergonomic furniture in your office.
+It could also be that you’re physically strained because you use non-ergonomic furniture in your office.